ajjackson/ascii-phonons/README.md

 ## Acknowledgements

 Work on this package began while [ajjackon](https://github.com/ajjackson) was a PhD student funded by [EPSRC](https://www.epsrc.ac.uk/) through the [Center for Sustainable Chemical Technologies](http://www.bath.ac.uk/csct) (grant no. [EP/G03768X/1](http://gow.epsrc.ac.uk/NGBOViewGrant.aspx?GrantRef=EP/G03768X/1)) at the University of Bath.
-Further work to fix bugs and improve the documentation and useability has taken place as a Research Assistant the same [research group](https://wmd-group.github.io), while funded by the [ERC](https://erc.europa.eu) ([project 277757](http://cordis.europa.eu/project/rcn/100807_en.html)).
+Further work to fix bugs and improve the documentation and useability has taken place as a Research Assistant in the same [research group](https://wmd-group.github.io), while funded by the [ERC](https://erc.europa.eu) ([project 277757](http://cordis.europa.eu/project/rcn/100807_en.html)).

 ## License